 The training programme consists of at least 30 EC (840 hours) and prepares you for the rigorous research standards that apply to your doctoral research agenda and beyond.
 Its content is determined on an individual basis, depending on your previous education, academic competencies and area of specialization.
 Topics must pertain to general research skills and in field-specific research skills and subject areas.
 The programme consists of both mandatory courses and electives.
 All course work needs to comply with the so-called Dublin descriptors (third cycle).

-Requests for substitution and/or exemption need to be substantiated by you and your supervisor.
+Requests for substitution or exemption need to be substantiated by you and your supervisor.
 Substitutions and exemptions are taken up in your Training and Supervision Plan (TSP) and are to be approved by the Director of the Graduate School, if necessary in consultation with the Dean of Research.

 MANDATORY COURSES (11-12 EC)

 1. PhD Research Design (6 EC, online)

 This course is available as an online course and includes the modules on Academic Integrity (2 EC), Methodology (2 EC) and Proposal Writing (2 EC).
 It lets you reflect on how to conduct research on PhD level and what is necessary to make your particular research project a success.
 In order to reach this greater goal, by the end of the term, you will be able to:

 2. Two visits to academic conferences (3-4 EC)

 The conferences must stretch over several days.
-One conference visit must include a presentation of your research (2 EC), the other can (but does not have to) include a presentation (without presentation: 1 EC, including presentation 2 EC).
+One conference visit must include a presentation of your research (2 EC), the other can include a presentation (without presentation: 1 EC, including presentation 2 EC).
 (Thus, in total, 3 or 4 EC).

 3. Transferable skills (2 EC)